Some New Asymptotic Theory for Least Squares Series: Pointwise and Uniform Results: Set-Up

 where the first term on the right-hand side is the estimation error and the second term is the approximation error.

 We are also interested in various linear functionals $\theta$ of the conditional mean function.
 As discussed in the introduction, examples include the partial derivative function, the average partial derivative function, and the conditional average partial derivative.
-Importantly, in each example above we could be interested in estimating $\theta=\theta(w)$ simultaneously for many values $w\in\mathcal{W}$.
-Let $\I\subset \mathcal{W}$ denote the set of indices of interest.
+Importantly, in each example above we could be interested in estimating $\theta=\theta(w)$ simultaneously for many values $w\in\I$.
 By the linearity of the series approximations, the above parameters can be seen as linear functions of the least squares coefficients $\beta$ up to an approximation error, that is

 where $\ell_\theta(w)' \beta$ is the series approximation, with $\ell_\theta(w)$ denoting the $k$-vector of loadings on the coefficients, and $r_\theta(w)$ is the remainder term, which corresponds to the approximation error.
 Indeed, the decomposition (\ref{eq: cool}) arises from the application of different linear operators $\mathcal{A}$ to the decomposition $g(\cdot) = p(\cdot)'\beta + r(\cdot)$ and evaluating the resulting functions at $w$: